Part Four Remuneration

 4.1 Salary Scales

 This collective agreement provides for a base scale for trained teachers and a base scale for untrained teachers.
-The ‘G’ notations in this collective agreement recognise that the New Zealand Register of Quality Assured Qualifications provides the appropriate framework for determining the linkage between the qualification and the salary.
+The ‘G’ notations in this collective agreement recognise that the New Zealand Qualifications Framework provides the appropriate framework for determining the linkage between the qualification and the salary.

 4.1.1 The following salary rates are payable to teachers covered by this agreement from the date specified.
 Key to the table is on the next page.

 ||23 January 2013

 ||28 January 2014

 The rate per unit shall be $4,000 per annum.